nus-cs2103-AY2223S1/ip/docs/README.md

 Examples:

-* `deadline return book /by 2022-08-23 18:00` adds the `deadline` task `return book` to the Duke task manager and it sets the time by which to complete the task, i.e. the deadline, to be `2022-08-23 18:00`.
+* `deadline return book /by 2022-08-23 18:00` adds the `deadline` task `return book` to the Duke task manager, and it sets the time by which to complete the task, i.e. the deadline, to be `2022-08-23 18:00`.

 ### Adding an event task: `event`